-Maintaining your furnace can go a long way in the months in between furnace service appointments.
-One of the easiest, and crucial, ways to take care of your furnace is in switching out your furnace filter.
+Maintaining your furnace can go a long way in the time in between furnace service appointments.
+One of the simplest, and critical, ways to take care of your furnace is in switching out your furnace filter.
 Having a clogged air filter could contribute to a variety of unfavorable concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are month after month.

 So what goes in to determining when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters usually need to be switched out every month and 3 inch filters ought to be replaced every three months, dependent on the recommendations of the filter company.

 - Home habits: if you have pets in your home, it could make sense to change your filter more often because of pet dander.
-If a family member suffers from allergies or asthma, contemplate replacing your home’s air filter more regularly to help with their symptoms.
+If a family member has allergies or asthma, contemplate changing your home’s air filter more regularly to help ease their symptoms.

 Now you’re possibly wondering how to swap out your furnace filter.
-Obviously this will differ depending on what furnace you have, but normally:
+Obviously this will differ depending on what furnace you have, but typically:

-At D & K Heating Service Experts, we offer membership plans that include replacing standard furnace filters.
+At D & K Heating Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 613-707-2421 or arrange an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to expose an open compartment.